systemcraftsman/reactive-coffeeshop-demo/README.md

 You should order again".

 "Well that's weird" you think and Isla goes for a rest.
-You order your beloved frappucino again, again and again, but it fails, fails and fails.
+You order your beloved cappuccino again, again and again, but it fails, fails and fails.

 > TODO: Image here